czq142857/implicit-decoder/README.md

 <img src='img/teaser.png' /><img src='img/plane.gif' /><img src='img/car.gif' /><img src='img/chair.gif' /><img src='img/rifle.gif' /><img src='img/table.gif' /><img src='img/font.gif' />

+## Update
+We have an improved implementation [here](https://github.com/czq142857/IM-NET), where we trained one model on the 13 ShapeNet categories.

 ## Introduction
 We advocate the use of implicit fields for learning generative models of shapes and introduce an implicit field decoder, called IM-NET, for shape generation, aimed at improving the visual quality of the generated shapes.
 An implicit field assigns a value to each point in 3D space, so that a shape can be extracted as an iso-surface.
 IM-NET is trained to perform this assignment by means of a binary classifier.
 Specifically, it takes a point coordinate, along with a feature vector encoding a shape, and outputs a value which indicates whether the point is outside the shape or not.
 By replacing conventional decoders by our implicit decoder for representation learning (via IM-AE) and shape generation (via IM-GAN), we demonstrate superior results for tasks such as generative shape modeling, interpolation, and single-view 3D reconstruction, particularly in terms of visual quality.

 ## Citation
 If you find our work useful in your research, please consider citing: